grodansparadis/vscp-doc-spec/vscp_level_ii_specifics.md

 For interfaces the machine MAC address, if available, is a good base for a GUID which easily can map to real physical nodes that are handled by the interface.
 By using this method each MAC address gives 65536 unique GUID's.

-Other methods to generate GUID's s also available form more information see Appendix A.
+Other methods to generate GUID's s also available form more information [see](https://grodansparadis.github.io/vscp-doc-spec/#/./vscp_globally_unique_identifiers).

 ## String Representation
 In some cases it is useful to have a compact string representation of the an Event.
 This is for instance used in the [VSCP tcp/ip link protocol](./vscp_over_tcp_ip.md).
 The format is